-Hong Kong can be hectic, but one of its best features is it is conveniently located for quick getaways.
-If you are overdue for some serious rest and recreation, there are a bunch of destinations to choose from which are just short flights from Hong Kong.
-Here are luxury tour operator Scott Dunn’s six suggestions for a short break holiday where you’ll have a cocktail in hand before you know it!
+Hong Kong can be hectic, but one of its best features is how conveniently located it is for quick getaways.
+Overdue for some serious rest and recreation?
+There are a bunch of destinations to choose from that are just a short flight from Hong Kong.
+Here are luxury tour operator Scott Dunn’s six suggestions for a short-break holiday where you’ll have a cocktail in hand before you know it!

 You can fly to the Philippines from Hong Kong in less than 2 hours.
 On arrival in Manila, be whisked away to the private departure lounge for a short flight to the uber-luxurious Amanpulo.
 A private island retreat, Amanpulo is simply paradise.
 A collection of luxurious casitas sit either in the trees, on the hilltop or directly on the deserted, white sandy beach.
 Spend lazy days snorkelling or diving in the crystal clear, turquoise waters, or cruise on a private boat to one of the neighbouring islands for a romantic private barbecue.
 Each casita is assigned its own golf cart which guests can use to independently explore the winding tracks and peaceful corners of this magical island.